-Mylle Mangum has served as CEO of IBT Enterprises (formerly International Banking Technologies), since 2003 and Chairman and CEO of IBT Holdings since 2007.
-Prior to that, Ms Mangum was CEO of True Marketing Services from 2002 to 2003.
-She served as CEO of MMS Incentives from 1999 to 2002.
-From 1997 to 1999, she served as President-Global Payment Systems and SVP-Expense Management and Strategic Planning for Carlson Wagonlit.
-From 1992 to 1997, she served as EVP-Strategic Management for Holiday Inn Worldwide.
-Ms Mangum was previously employed with BellSouth as Director-Corporate Planning and Development from 1986 to 1992, and President of BellSouth International from 1985 to 1986.
+Mylle Mangum has served as CEO of IBT Enterprises since 2003 and chairman and CEO of IBT Holdings since 2007.
+Prior to that, Ms Mangum was CEO of True Marketing Services from 2002 to 2003 and CEO of MMS Incentives from 1999 to 2002.
+From 1997 to 1999, Ms Mangum served as president-Global Payment Systems and SVP-Expense Management and Strategic Planning for Carlson Wagonlit.
+From 1992 to 1997, she was EVP-Strategic Management for Holiday Inn Worldwide.
+Ms Mangum was previously employed with BellSouth as director-Corporate Planning and Development from 1986 to 1992, and president of BellSouth International from 1985 to 1986.
 Prior to that, she was with the General Electric.
 Ms Mangum previously served as a director of Collective Brands, Emageon, Matria Health, Scientific-Atlanta and Respironics.

 Gaby Sulzberger is a General Partner of Rustic Canyon/Fontis Partners, a private equity fund, which she co-founded in 2005.
 From October 2011 to February 2013, she served as interim CEO of Johnson Products Company, a portfolio company of RC/Fontis that manufactures hair care products.
 From 2002 to 2005, Ms Sulzberger was CFO of the Villanueva Companies, a private holding company with diverse investment interests.
 She was on the board of Whole Foods Market from 2003 to 2017, serving as chairman from May to August 2017.
 Other prior directorships include Teva Pharmaceutical Industries, Stage Stores and Bright Horizons Family Solutions.
 Ms Sulzberger received a JD from Harvard Law School, an MBA from Harvard Business School and a BA from Princeton University.